-The Divorce Application is reasonably easy, but people are often put off by the cost.
-The current filing fee for an Application for Divorce is $930 and $310 if you are eligible for the Reduced filing fee.
-If you engage a Lawyer to prepare the Application, you will have legal fees in addition to the filing fee.
+The divorce application is reasonably easy, but people are often put off by the cost.
+The current filing fee for an Application for Divorce is currently set at $940* and $310 if you are eligible for the reduced filing fee.
+If you engage a Lawyer to prepare the application, you will have legal fees in addition to the filing fee.

 This is a big expense for most people and I often hear people say “I will just wait for my ex to apply”.

 Let’s explore the potential problems in that approach, and consider whether you should consider an Application for Divorce an insurance policy against future problems.

 The ability to initiate a Family Law property settlement (in simple terms) remains alive for one year from the date of divorce no matter how long your separation.